 When I look at the range of courses I’ve taught over the past twenty years and my research, poetry, and publishing endeavors, I see three interrelated things: my interests in academic research, creative writing, and honors education; my commitment to sharing what I learn from my own projects with my students; and my investment in bringing what I learn from my students into my scholarship.
 I reflected on a specific example of the relationship between my research and my teaching in a post on my blog, The Honor Roll: “Sharing Our Research with Students.”

-Over the past few years, my work has become more administrative.
-In addition to coordinating the Honors Program, I working with accreditation, institutional effectiveness, and other special projects.
-I only teach two classes now, HON 201_H Invitation to Inquiry Seminar and HON 202_H Honors Capstone Seminar.
-I team teach these interdisciplinary research classes once a year.
-While I miss the chance to be in the classroom more often and to teach literature and writing, I appreciate that I still have the chance to work directly with our honors students in these seminars.
+For several years, my work became more administrative.
+In addition to coordinating the Honors Program, I worked with accreditation, institutional effectiveness, and other special projects.
+I team-taught two classes a year, HON 201_H Invitation to Inquiry Seminar and HON 202_H Honors Capstone Seminar.
+Since the college discontinued the Honors Program due to budget constraints, I am now back in the writing and literature classrooms full time and will again have the opportunity to connect my own research, creative writing, and teaching.